andrewgdotcom/ason/ason.md

 Structured text formats
 -----------------------

-Structured text formats are denoted by a key-value pair where the key is [SYN] and the value is a transmission control character sequence.
+Structured text formats are denoted by a key-value pair where the key is [SYN] and the value is a metadata string, followed by an optional linebreak string.
+The metadata string consists of a [DLE] character followed by one or more characters from the set [ENQ, ACK, DLE, NAK, SYN, ETB].
+The linebreak string consists of the remainder of the value (see "Compatibility" below).

 ### Quote